kartikk221/hyper-express/docs/Middlewares.md

 # Middlewares
 HyperExpress follows the standard format of middlewares and implements similar API to ExpressJS.
 This allows for full compatibility with most existing ExpressJS middlewares while maintaining high performance.
-See [`> [Server]`](./Server.md) and [`> [Router]`](./Router.md) for details about the `use()` method and parameter types.
+* See [`> [Server]`](./Server.md) and [`> [Router]`](./Router.md) for details about the `use()` method and parameter types.

 # How To Use
 Middlewares support both callback and promise based iteration similar to ExpressJS.
-Throwing or iterating with an `Error` object will trigger the global error handler.
+Throwing or iterating `next` with an `Error` object will trigger the global error handler.

 #### Callback-Based Iteration
 ```javascript